 11. Use a Content Delivery Network

 Your site speed is greatly depended on the user location relative to your web server.
 Having your content cached in strategically placed geographical locations takes care of the problem.
 Operating cost of CDN is little higher but will gain more on speed.

 More on this topic: use your own cdn

 12. Optimize Web Caching

-Web Caching is when files are cached by web browser for later use.
-Browser can Cache CSS, JS and image files.
+Web Caching is when files are cached by the web browser for later use.
+A browser can Cache CSS, JS and image files.
 Apart from using external JS and CSS files, we can make caching effective in many ways.

 For Example, You can set HTTP response headers such as expire and Last-Modified to reduce the need to download the page again if the user revisits the page.

 Compressing the content for sending from server-side to client-side reduces the time to process each request.
 Gzip is one of the best ways to do this and it varies with the type of server you use.
 Apache 1.3 uses mod zip, whereas Apache 2.x uses mod deflate.